-from abusing her body to embracing it, how one photographer’s perception of beauty changed in recovery
+from from self-loathing to self-love; how one photographer’s perception of beauty changed in recovery

 For the majority of her life, British photographer Alice Joiner never felt beautiful.
 After years of starving herself and abusing her body she entered into recovery.
 During this period she began photographing herself and the world around her, and eventually her perception of beauty began to change.
 Here, she shares her story.